 After the months of wedding planning and feeling a bit partied out post-nuptials, there’s a gorgeously serene place in Southeast Asia where you can simply chill for your honeymoon.
-You can soak up exotic architecture and temples, not to mention warm sun rays, indulge in delicious food, learn the peaceful ways of the monks, and maybe chase a waterfall or two.
+You can soak up the local culture in between the warm sun rays and indulge in delicious food, learn the peaceful ways of the monks, and maybe chase a waterfall or two.
 That idyll is Luang Prabang, Laos—a place many world travelers call their favorite destination in the east.

 In Luang Prabang, the pace is slow, unhurried, and entirely stress-free.
 And that’s true from the very beginning of your trip, if you travel with Abercrombie & Kent's bespoke Tailor Made program.
 They actually have someone to go through immigration and collect luggage for you, meaning you’re instantly whisked away to the hotel without any standing in lines or waiting around so your Laos honeymoon can begin that much sooner.
 If you're still on the fence as to where to plan your honeymoon, let this be your guide.
 Read on for five reasons why Luang Prabang, Laos is the perfect honeymoon destination.

 Although the entire town of Luang Prabang is protected as a UNESCO World Heritage Site, meaning buildings can’t be torn down and rebuilt in modern style, and there will never be a chain there, there is an intimate hotel that opened in 2018 that creatively got past the strict rules.
-Rosewood Luang Prabang, designed by the celebrated architect Bill Bensley, was built around jungle waterfalls in the same French Colonial style as its surroundings, and it even boasts tents on stilts in the valley, which are without question the most incredible place to honeymoon.
-You even get to walk on bouncy wooden bridges to reach them, and each is named for and themed around a particular Laotian indigenous tribe and filled with artifacts, plush bedding, and accouterment, plus large decks that are perfect for cuddling with your honey and stargazing.
+Rosewood Luang Prabang, designed by the celebrated architect Bill Bensley, was built around waterfalls in the same French colonial style as its surroundings, and it even has tents on stilts in the valley.
+You get to walk on bouncy wooden bridges to reach them.
+Each is named for and themed around an indigenous Laotian tribe and filled with artifacts.
+They offer plush bedding and large decks, which are perfect for cuddling with your honey and stargazing.
 Don’t miss the opportunity to have a couples massage in one of the spa tents, with windows in the floor under your faces so you can watch the trickling stream glide past.

-For those days you wish to go out and do something, programming at Rosewood Luang Prabang includes guided walks or hikes to monasteries and temples amid local villages.
+For those days you wish to go out and do something, programming at Rosewood Luang Prabang includes guided walks or hikes to monasteries and temples in local villages.
 Abercrombie & Kent’s knowledgeable local guides are valuable for at least one full-day outing—after a couple of days spent relaxing by an aquamarine pool, of course.
-It would be a shame to spend time in Luang Prabang without oohing and aahing over the countless golden Buddhas inside a handful of worth-it temples, architecturally unique from virtually every other Southeast Asian country.
-Vibrant glass mosaics, fanciful layered roofs, and seriously gilded ornamentation make the hallowed structures—and the Royal Palace—true gems, especially for photography fans.
+It would be a shame to spend time in Luang Prabang without seeing the countless golden Buddhas inside a handful of temples, architecturally unique from virtually every other Southeast Asian country.
+Vibrant glass mosaics, fanciful layered roofs, and seriously gilded ornamentation make the hallowed structures—and the Royal Palace—true gems.
 The guide also comes in handy at The Traditional Arts and Ethnology Centre in town, where artifacts and costumes from indigenous tribes are on display, and the stories to be told are fascinating, as well as at the Buddhist Archive of Photography, a space dedicated to the Zen monastic life.

 The Chance to Observe Monks